Welcome to Tenerife festivals... The heart warming smiles given to the Tenerife holiday home insider are typical for the people of the island.

 More about events in honor of the famous British fan of Puerto de la Cruz, the theater companies and all its festival events at Tel: 34 + 922 388777

-A yearly Festival at Teatro Guimera in January in the Tenerife capital inaugurated in 1997 Canary Islands contemporary music celebrations
+A yearly Festival of contemporary modern music at Teatro Guimera in January in the Tenerife capital since 1997

 Please mind that the comment box below is meant to help others.
 In case you have a question or want to tell me something, kindly use this contact form.